klebgenomics/Kaptive/docs/Method.md

 3. Perform pairwise alignment to the reference gene amino acid sequence and calculate percent identity.
-4. Check for **truncation** by determining if the amino acid sequence length is \<95% of the reference gene protein length.
+4. Check for **truncation** by determining if the amino acid sequence length is <95% of the reference gene protein length.
 5. Determine whether the gene belongs to the biosynthetic gene cluster (**inside locus**) or not (**outside locus**).

 !!! note
     Partial genes are *not* considered for truncation.
-This prevents false positive truncation calls in fragmented assemblies which may otherwise have an impact on phenotype prediction.
+This prevents false positive truncation calls in fragmented assemblies which may otherwise have an impact on phenotype prediction, but may result in underreporting of genuine truncations e.g. due to insertion sequence insertion.

 <a id="phenotype-prediction"></a>